 Noble Prizes for historic contributions in physics and chemistry were awarded to alumni such as Alfred Werner, Albert Einstein, and Leopold Ružička.
 In 2020, ETH Zurich is regarded as one of the top-ranking universities in the world.
 Its current President is Joël Mesot.

 5. United States Military Academy

 Location: West Point, New York (41.3918° N, 73.9625° W)

 Hosting one of the five service academies for the U.S. armed forces, the United States Military Academy was founded in the 19th century by former U.S. President Thomas Jefferson.
 The main campus, built in the form of Norman architecture, houses some of the historic sites and monuments from that time period, making it a popular tourist destination.

-Students admitted into the academy are to have been nominated generally by a high-ranking government official, like a member of congress, the Vice President or President of the United States.
+Students admitted into the academy are to have been nominated generally by a high-ranking government official, like a member of Congress, the Vice President, or the President of the United States.
 Its notable alumni include two former sitting U.S. Presidents, like Dwight Eisenhower, generals, like Douglas MacArthur, top diplomats, like Mike Pompeo, and pioneers in astronautics, like Buzz Aldrin.

 4. University of Cambridge